Iran fires missiles at militant groups in eastern Syria - Nigeria Today

 Iran fires missiles at militant groups in eastern Syria

-The missiles targeted the “headquarters and gathering centres of Takfiri terrorists supporting and building car bombs.”
+Iran fired missiles on Sunday into eastern Syria, aiming at the bases of militant groups it holds responsible for attacks in Tehran which left 18 dead last week, Iran’s Tasnim news agency reported.
+Tasnim reported that Iranian Revolutionary Guards launched the mid-range ground-to-ground missiles from western Iran into the Deir al Zour region of eastern …

-The post Iran fires missiles at militant groups in eastern Syria appeared first on Premium Times Nigeria.
+The post Iran fires missiles at militant groups in eastern Syria appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share